OliverCai0/oli_final/README.md

 1. Light

-...Multiple light sources can be added to the symbol table
+   Multiple light sources can be added to the symbol table

 2. Mesh

-...Simple obj files can be processed and added to the polygon matrix with the mesh command.
+   Simple obj files can be processed and added to the polygon matrix with the mesh command.

 3. Save_Coordinate_System

-...Copy of top of stack can be saved to the symbol table
+   Copy of top of stack can be saved to the symbol table

 4. Additional vary behavior change.

-...Added exponential vary behavior - credits to Mohidul for helping me improve my initial code.
+   Added exponential vary behavior - credits to Mohidul for helping me improve my initial code.